 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 Understanding Consequential Loss with Examples

 We will explain this concept with some simple examples.

 - A factory is involved in a fire.
-As a result, many of the plant machinery has become permanently unusable.
+As a result, much of the plant machinery has become permanently unusable.
 To the owner’s relief, the insurance policy covers the direct loss to the machinery.

 - However, the factory is unable to produce goods as the fire destroyed most machines.
 Till the owner purchases a new set of machinery, the operations will remain halted.